evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 Only one front seat type is available in the Toyota bZ4X AWD.

-The following functionalities are available on the **** seat.
+The following functionalities are available on the **standard** seat.

-- electric adjustment
+- electric adjustment (optional)
+- height adjustable headrest
 - heating
-- memory driver seat
+- memory driver seat (optional)
 - ventilation (optional)

 You can choose from 1 different materials/colors for this seat type. <br />